That's Life (song): Other versions

+1960s to 1970s

 Although the O.C.
-Smith version had proved successful in areas such Detroit and Los Angeles, it was not until Sinatra's cover of it went high in the charts that the earlier version was released nationally.
-As well as the Smith release, "That's Life" was covered on several albums following Sinatra's success with it, including the Aretha Franklin album Aretha Arrives, in addition to recordings by The Temptations, Shirley Bassey, and James Brown.
+Smith version had proved successful in areas such as Detroit and Los Angeles, it was not until Sinatra's cover of it went high in the charts that the earlier version was released nationally.
+As well as the Smith release, "That's Life" was recorded on several albums following Sinatra's success with it, including the Aretha Franklin album Aretha Arrives, in addition to recordings by The Temptations, Shirley Bassey, and James Brown.
 Brown recorded the song for his 1968 album Live at the Apollo, Volume II.
 Brown's studio-recorded version appeared on the soundtrack for the 1999 film EDtv.
+The Peddlers recorded a version in 1969 which was released on a single.

+1980s to 2020s

-Former Van Halen frontman, David Lee Roth, released a version and video, in 1986, for his first solo LP Eat 'Em and Smile.Deana Martin also recorded "That's Life" on her 2016 released album, Swing Street.
+Former Van Halen frontman, David Lee Roth, released a version and video, in 1986, for his first solo LP Eat 'Em and Smile.
+Deana Martin also recorded "That's Life" on her 2016 released album, Swing Street.

-This was not the only occasion when a cover of the song appeared on a film's soundtrack.
+This was not the only occasion when the song appeared on a film's soundtrack.
 In 2002, a recording by Bono and composed by Elliot Goldenthal appeared on the soundtrack for The Good Thief.
 The song was also covered in "Opening Night", a second-season episode of the American television series Smash, by Katharine McPhee and Megan Hilty.
 Vik Sahay performed the song on an episode of Preacher.